Stephen-Seo/AnotherAURHelper/docs/setup_lxc.md

 Just follow the steps, and by the end of it, it should build your packages, sign them, and place them in the directory specified in your `config.toml`.

+!!! warning
+    Be sure to `pacman -Syu` in the container before running `update.py`.
+You should be doing this at most once per day (if you use AnotherAURHelper once a day).

 ## Serving the Packages

 As mentioned earlier, the contents of your `/home/build/aur_pkgs` directory can